The “Minusinsk” algorithm

 What are SEO links?

 An SEO link is a link created to influence the search algorithms.
-Site owners often buy links from special services (link exchanges or aggregators) in order to publish SEO links on intermediary sites.
+Site owners often buy links from special services (link exchanges or aggregators) in order to publish SEO links on intermediary websites.
 This is why they are called “paid” or “sold”.

 SEO links are an attempt to deceive the search engine by artificially increasing a site's credibility.
 They don't improve the quality of the site or send a positive signal for ranking.
 This is why Yandex considers SEO links to be spam links.